ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ```
 ➜  ~ gulp -v
-[17:19:46] CLI version 3.9.1
+[09:33:59] CLI version 3.9.1
-[17:19:46] Local version 3.9.1
 ```

 ## Theme Setup

 In this tutorial I will use the [underscore](http://underscores.me/) as the base theme.
-You can navigate to [underscores.me](http://underscores.me/), generate a new theme and give it a name like `gulp-wordpress`, download it to the WordPress themes directory, then activate it from the dashboard.
+To download it, navigate to [underscores.me](http://underscores.me/), generate a new theme and give it a name like `gulp-wordpress`, download it to the WordPress themes directory, then activate it from the dashboard.

 From the command line, navigate to the `gulp-wordpress` theme directory where you have added the theme, for example in my case: